Twang!!: Production

 The show had been intended as a romp that poked fun at the Crusades, the attitude of the Church and the human flaw of wanting to turn an outlaw into a hero.
 Orkin believed the show failed because they failed to establish the exact butt of that satire; it was too vague and inconsequential.
 Bart lost his personal fortune in Twang!! and was devastated by the failure of the show.
 So was Booth, who made no money for a year while preparing for it.
 For Ronnie Corbett, however, the failure of Twang!! was a lucky break – it meant he was free to participate in The Frost Report, his breakthrough in television, and also the show where he first worked with Ronnie Barker.
+Orkin went on to be a regular on the short-lived Not So Much a Programme, More a Way of Life, as well as vice-president of Columbia Pictures.
+He wrote the novel Scuffler, which was praised by humorist S. J. Perelman and the actor Richard Burton when it was published in 1974.

 When revived at the Union Theatre, London in 2018, the musical received some positive reviews.
 It was dubbed "a meta-musical with bags of heart" by The Stage.